captainzero93/firefox_saved_password_backup/README.md

-# Firefox Saved Password Backup / Decrypt / Crack Tool
+# Firefox Saved Password Backup / Decrypt / (firepass48)

 **IMPORTANT LEGAL NOTICE: This tool is for testing and educational purposes only.
 The author takes no responsibility for its use.
 Use at your own risk.**